Intimate Partner Sexual Violence

 Sexual exploitation: Substance misuse support services often see women who are being sexually exploited by their partners.
 It’s commonly linked to addictions where the abuser is prostituting the woman to maintain his, and her, drug addiction.
 Women with addictions are targeted because of their vulnerability, and there may be a history of abuse which increases the woman’s vulnerability to exploitation.

 But sexual exploitation is not only linked to addictions.
 Women survivors of IPSV have spoken about partners bringing friends or work colleagues and being forced into sexual acts.
-This, along with the threat of videos being shared online, often serves to silence women and ensures that the abuser continues to control her.
+This, along with the threat of videos or intimate images being shared online, often serves to silence women and ensures that the abuser continues to control her.

 Getting support